Authentic Halal: Restore Trust from Traceability and Blockchain

 How would these methods work in authenticating that the product is truly halal-certified?
 Track & trace solutions focus on capturing key events and conditions from origin to destination, such as routes, mode of transportation, temperature, etc. Whenever someone scans the shipment or product’s unique identifier, such as a serial number, the related event is written and stored into the blockchain.
 Anyone with the right permission level, including consumers using a public-facing app, can access the information to verify how it was created, handled and delivered.

 This format results in trusted traceability.
-Halal certification organizations, farmers, manufacturers, distributers, etc. are verified through this system.
+Halal certification organizations, farmers, manufacturers, distributors, etc. are verified through this system.
 Consumers then can access the information from certification to delivery that shows the products were handled in the appropriate manner.
 Therefore, trust is restored within the marketplace.
 Track and trace, serialization and blockchain technologies help us more easily verify the authenticity and certification of the food we consume.

 To discover how SAP Logistics Business Network and Movilitas assist clients with their global track and trace initiatives, visit our overview page.